 SMEs are deserting Australian banks for online lending firms, but high fees can mean the loans do more harm than good.
-Angus Sedgwick, CEO of The Invoice Market, says cash flow financing can provide a fairer and more flexible funding option for Australian businesses.
+Cash flow financing can provide a fairer and more flexible funding option for Australian businesses that sell B2B.

 Even before the report of the Small Business Loan Inquiry, which highlighted a range of problems with the Australian lending market earlier this year, businesses had been looking for quicker and fairer funding.

 While many online lenders certainly provide the former, high and opaque fee structures mean SMEs may find better options by moving away from the concept of debt finance altogether.

 In her report as leader of the inquiry, Small Business and Family Enterprise Ombudsman Kate Carnell pointed to the issues around ‘non-monetary default clauses’ – small print in the loan agreements offered by many banks which meant the borrower could suddenly be hit with a crippling rise in interest rates or even have the loan withdrawn even though they had never missed a payment.

 Not surprisingly, business owners view this possibility with horror: the last thing they want is to expose their hard-built enterprises to the vagaries of the financial world far beyond their control.
 And even as banks queue up to distance themselves from a practice, they all participated in, further serious problems with traditional lending remain.

 One is that it remains a fraught and complex process, with decisions taking weeks and even months and many loans being rejected on technicalities without further discussion.
 For ambitious entrepreneurs, and even your average growing SME, that is intolerable.
 They need to access money when opportunities arise, so they can react to innovations, shifts in the market, new contracts and sales trends.